toby-allsopp/cppcon17_coroutines_what_cant_they_do/README.md

 ## Abstract (boring version)

-The Coroutines Technical Specification is an experimental extension to the C++ language that provides new options for control flow, with the primary aim of simplifying codes that invokes asynchronous operations.
-We present a short introduction to Coroutines followed by some possibly non-obvious ways to use them outside of their primary domain.
+The Coroutines Technical Specification is an experimental extension to the C++ language that allows functions to be suspended and resumed, with the primary aim of simplifying code that invokes asynchronous operations.
+We present a short introduction to Coroutines followed by some possibly non-obvious ways they can help to simplify your code.

 ## Outline